t4nuj/resume-html/README.md

    ```
    npm install
    ```
-   Note: Chromium (~108 MB) is a dependency for using puppeteer, and rendering the Résumé.
+   Note: Chromium (~108 MB) is a dependency for using puppeteer, and rendering the Résumé PDF.
 1. View the Résumé in browser.

    ```